ahmdkhled/weChat/README.md

 # WeChat
- we chat is a social media app where users can share posts and add each other
+ we chat is a social media app where users can share posts and message each other app is based on firenase backend

   # screenshots